tranac/flying_bastion/GameDesignDoc.md

 There are 3 types of enemies: `RedNocturne`s, `AirSoldier`s, `Gargoyle`s, and `Aquatank`s.
 Contact with the first three all lose the player a life while contact with an `Aquatank` ends the game.

 ### Levels
-There are no specific levels to the game.
-However, at set intervals, the game speed starts to speed up (both the player and the enemies/items).
+There are three levels to the game.
+Level one involves standard speed with the above mention properties (`Gargoyle`s and `Red Nocturne`s lose a life, while `Aquatank`s end the game.)
+Level two is similar, but at a faster speed.
+Once you reach level three, all enemies automatically end the game, no matter how many lives you have.

 ### Scoring
 A user's score is equivalent to the "distance" they've traveled, aka how long they've stayed in the game. `TornadoStep`s are worth 100 bonus points.
 The score keeps incrementing as long as the game lasts and cannot be decreased.